-Webmail, although easy to access, as you don't have to set up an email client or account details on your device, you just login to your account online (once it's initially set up) with any online device you have access to (including Internet cafés, but that is another story entirely, see our Using Public WiFi and Internet cafés
+Webmail is easy to access, as you don't have to set up an email client or account details on your device; just login to your account online (once it's initially set up) with any suitable device you have (even including Internet cafés, but that is another story entirely, see our Using Public WiFi and Internet cafés

 Setting up your own email:

-If you run your own business, you may choose to have your own website and associated email address for good business reasons, but you don't have to have a business to do this.
+If you run your own business, or just like to do things for yourself, you may choose to have your own website and associated email address, such as 'email@example.com', either for convenience, or for good business reasons - but you don't have to have a business to do this.
+This basically allows you to choose your own email address - within reason - and you're then not reliant on google, Yahoo or whoever to deliver your email.
 So, how do you do this?
 Well, all you need is your own website and an associated hosting service.
 First off, choose a website name (this has to be unique of course and not already in use, or registered).
 This is called a domain name, because you then own the 'domain', just like owning our own property on the internet.
 The letters at the end show what type of domain it is, such as .com, .co.uk, .net, which are 'top level domains' (TLDs) and others such as .me, .org and many others, which are 'second level domains', as they are newer and less 'visible'.
 These are all part of the Dynamic Name System (DNS) system, which translates domain names and website addresses into IP addresses, as Web Servers and cannot understand names, only numbers.
 See our Domains & IP Explained

 page if you would like more information on domains, IP addresses and the like.